Mandela Washington Fellows: Four Years of Global Impact

 “Not only is it an opportunity for these young leaders, it’s a wonderful opportunity for our community to get to know people from other countries,” Benasutti said.
 “I believe that public diplomacy isn’t just government to government; it’s person to person.
 We learn a lot from each other, and that should continue.”

 The fellowship is the flagship program of the Young African Leaders Initiative (YALI), established in 2010 by former President Obama to support young African leaders as they seek to encourage growth and prosperity, democratic governance, and peace and security.
 Some 1,000 fellows from nearly 50 sub-Saharan countries are participating this summer.

 The University of Minnesota was selected by the State Department as one of the host institutions that represent the excellence and diversity of higher education in the United States.
 The fellowship also includes robust programming in Africa, including networking opportunities, continued professional development, and access to seed funding.

 The fellowship program is supported in its implementation by the International Research and Exchanges Board (IREX).
-More information about the Mandela Washington Fellowship is available here.
-Join the conversation on Twitter with #YALI2017.
+Find more information on the Mandela Washington Fellowship.

 2017 Mandela Washington Fellows at the University of Minnesota

 - Wine Tatiana Camilo, Angola